bluegreen-labs/swift_lunar_synchrony/README.md

 | stages           | stages of the day (day, dawn, dusk, night)                                           |
 | altbin           | Altitude bin, if data is low or high (0, 1)                                          |

+## Related work

+This study is follow up work of [our paper in Oikos](https://onlinelibrary.wiley.com/doi/10.1111/oik.08594) titled: "The aeroecology of atmospheric convergence zones: the case of pallid swifts".
+You can find this dataset on Zenodo [here](https://zenodo.org/record/6320888)

 ## Licensing

 Be mindful of the CC-BY 4.0 license of the data and figures.
 Reuse is permitted on the condition of proper attribution and documentation of any changes.